josephsl/wintenApps/readme.md

 * Textual responses from Cortana (both Classic and Conversations UI) are announced in most situations (if using Classic Cortana, reopen Start menu and try searching again if responses are not announced).
 * NVDA will be silent when talking to Cortana via voice.
 * In Classic Cortana, NVDA will announce reminder confirmation after you set one.
-* In Version 1909 (November 2019 Update) and 20H1 build 18945 and later, modern search experience in File Explorer powered by Windows Search user interface is supported.
+* In Version 1909 (November 2019 Update) and later, modern search experience in File Explorer powered by Windows Search user interface is supported.

 ## Feedback Hub